shudnal/NomapPrinter/README.md

 ![](https://staticdelivery.nexusmods.com/mods/3667/images/2505/2505-1693921543-26561571.png)

 # Nomap Printer
-In nomap mode reading the Cartography Table will generate a simplified map and save it to player save file to be shown by pressing usual map key.
+In nomap mode reading the Cartography Table will generate a simplified map to be shown by pressing Map hotkey.

 This mod was designed to enhance nomap playthroughs for players to look at their current exploration progress without the spoiler of live updates.

-This mod could be handy if you want some map reference for your travels but don't want to draw map yourself in paint or w/e.
+This mod could be handy if you want some map reference for your travels but don't want to draw map yourself.

-If you don't want this generated map and have your own file you can set its name in "Load map from file" and it will be shared to all clients from the server.
+If you don't want this generated map and have your own file you can set its name in "Shared file", change Map storage config to "Load from shared file" and it will be shared to all clients from the server.

 File can be set as full qualified name or just file name without path.
 Latter one should be placed near dll file in any subdirectory.

+Map content will be automatically updated on file change.

 ## Main features:
-* generates static map based on algorithms of [MapPrinter](https://valheim.thunderstore.io/package/ASpy/MapPrinter/) mod by ASpy (all credits to him)
+* generates static map based originally on algorithms of [MapPrinter](https://valheim.thunderstore.io/package/ASpy/MapPrinter/) mod by ASpy (all credits to him)
 * shows that map at ingame window, only in nomap mode (map updates only on table interaction)
-* map is saved between session at savefile
+* map is saved between session
 * option to save generated map to file
-* map generated in 4096x4096 resolution with option to generate 8192x8192 (better visuals, more size on savefile)
+* map generated in 4096x4096 resolution with option to generate 8192x8192 (smoother visuals at the cost of longer draw and larger size)
 * 4 different styles of map with topographical lines
 * configurable pins on map
 * pins config is server synced